Kofi Asamoah

-Kofi Asamoah also known as Kofas is a Ghanaian award-winning film director, writer, and film producer.
+Kofi Asamoah also known as Kofas is a Ghanaian award-winning film director, writer, film producer and entrepreneur.
 He is the CEO and Creative Director of Kofas Media, a film, television and advertising production company.

 Early life

 Kofi was born in Assin Anyinabrem in Ghana's Central region but grew up mostly in Takoradi in the Western Region of Ghana where he had his basic and primary education at the Young Christian Preparatory School.
 He had his secondary education at Mfantsipim School, where he was a member of the school's national debating team.
 Kofi Asamoah started his tertiary education at the University of Ghana, Legon.
 As his career in Filmmaking got started, he proceeded to the National Film and Television Institute (NAFTI), where he graduated with a bachelor's degree in Film and Television Production with a major in Film Directing.
 Asamoah then joined Ghana Institute of Journalism where he attained a master's degree in Public Relations.
 He later moved to the US where he studied Filmmaking at the New York Film Academy.